-Returns to The Open after a 12-year gap and at the age of 38 thanks to his joint fourth-place finish at the 2020 South African Open.
+Returned to The Open in 2021 after a 12-year gap and at the age of 38, thanks to his joint fourth-place finish at the 2020 South African Open.

 Three places at Royal St George’s were up for grabs and, with runner-up Louis Oosthuizen already exempt, Ahlers claimed the last of them by virtue of the fact his world ranking of 217th was eight better than England’s Jack Senior, who also ended up on 15 under par.